On Concircular Transformations In Finsler Geometry: Introduction

 In 1940s, Yano introduced concircular transformations of Riemannian manifolds and developed the theory of concircular geometry in a series of papers (\cite{Yan}).
 After that, some researchers did further jobs on concircular transformations in Riemann geometry (see for instance \cite{Is} \cite{IT} \cite{Ta} \cite{Vo}).
 Vogel shows that a concircular transformation of Riemannian manifolds is a conformal transformation (\cite{Vo}), and Ishihara proves that a concircular vector field on a Riemannian manifold is a conformal vector field (\cite{Is}).

-For Finsler manifolds, one is wondering whether a concircular transformation, or a concircular vector field is still conformal?
-In \cite{BS} \cite{JB}, the authors give affirmative answers to them respectively.
-However, we find that the Finslerian case is much more complicated, and we have different conclusions from that in \cite{BS} \cite{JB}.
+For Finsler manifolds, one is wondering whether a concircular transformation, or a concircular vector field is still conformal.
+Some investigations are made in \cite{BS} \cite{JB}.
+We find that the Finslerian case is much more complicated since it is closely related to the Cartan torsion.
 In this paper, we will first characterize a concircular vector field by some PDEs (Theorem \ref{th61} below), and then using Theorem \ref{th61}, we obtain the following Theorems \ref{th1} and \ref{th2}.

-\begin{thm} A concircular vector field $V$ on a Finsler manifold is conformal iff. the Lie derivative of the mean Cartan torsion along $V^c$ vanishes. \end{thm}
+\begin{thm} A concircular vector field $V$ on a Finsler manifold is conformal if and only if the Lie derivative of the mean Cartan torsion along $V^c$ vanishes. \end{thm}